 Summary: This project will make enhancements at the on- and off-ramps and operational improvements on Katella Avenue at the I-605 Interchange in the City of Los Alamitos.
 In addition, pedestrian and bicycle improvements will incorporate complete streets components, including enhanced safety for all modes of travel.
 The final ED and PR were approved on October 3, 2018.
 The design of this project was initiated on December 28, 2020.
-This quarter, the design team continued work on the 95 percent roadway and 65 percent structures design packages.
-The design team also addressed comments on the supplemental design standard decision document, continued coordination with the counties of Orange and Los Angeles on encroachment permit requirements for work near regional drainage facilities, updated the utility management matrix, revised environmental technical documentation, initiated work on the 95 percent structures design package, and continued work on a pre-construction record of survey.
+This quarter, the design team submitted the 100 percent roadway and structures design package and addressed subsequent comments.
+The design team also submitted a revised supplemental design standard decision document, continued coordination with the counties of Orange and Los Angeles on encroachment permit requirements for work near regional drainage facilities, updated the utility management matrix, revised technical environmental documentation, and completed appraisal maps and other ROW deliverables.